Salvador-ON/Toy_App/README.md

-# Microverse - RUBY ON RAILS -Toy APP
+# Microverse - Ruby on Rails -Toy APP

 > In this project, We got the chance to build our FIRST Ruby on Rails App.
 Following the instruction displayed in [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/getting-your-feet-wet)

 ## Built With

-- RUBY.
+- Ruby.
-- Rails.
+- Ruby on Rails.
 - Visual Studio Code.

 ## Live Demo